Shopify/checkout-ui-tutorials/extensions/product-offer-pre-purchase-react/README.md

 > If you are building an extension that is tied to existing UI element in the checkout, such as the cart lines or shipping method, you can change the extension point so that your UI extension will render in the correct location.
 Check out the list of [all available extension points](https://shopify.dev/api/checkout-extensions/checkout#extension-points) to get some inspiration for the kinds of content you can provide with checkout UI extensions.

-To shape your extension you have the following collection of tools available:
+To build your extension you have the following collection of tools available:
 * [UI components](https://shopify.dev/api/checkout-extensions/checkout/components), the visual elements you can render in your extension.
 * [Extension APIs](https://shopify.dev/api/checkout-extensions/checkout/extension-points/api), which give you access to read and write data in the checkout.